MarcJAndersen/rrdfqbcrnd0/README.md

 Replace xxx above with the auth_token generated from the page (https://github.com/settings/tokens/new).

 For building the vignettes Fuseki endpoint serving CDISC rdf.cdisc.org and the rdf data cube must be running - see vignette for "Demograhics table from CSV file".
-This is not a good idea.
+This is not a good idea, as it yet another layer of complexity to get a local fuseki SPARQL server running.

 Suggest changing endpoint to (http://www.datadriven.jp:3030/) or create local turtle file with CDISC rdf.cdisc.org and the rdf data cube definiton.
+Having a local CDISC later is marked as issue, for a start see the vignette store-cdisc-rdf-as-rrdf.Rmd.

 For example of usage look in the vignettes directory.